F0lha/FEUP-PLOG/README.md

 These projects was developed for the unit course Logic Programming (PLOG) of the Integrated Masters in Informatics and Computing Engineering of the Faculty of Engineering of the University of Porto.

-The unit course objectives is to develop skills for abstract reasoning and declarative problem representation and for constraint logic programming.
+The unit course objectives are to develop skills for abstract reasoning and declarative problem representation and for constraint logic programming.

 The end result of this repository are a combination of several projects: